Fatah–Hamas conflict: December 2006 to January 2007

 On 16 December, Abbas called for new parliamentary and presidential elections, but his advisor Saeb Erekat said that "elections cannot be held before the middle of next year for legal and technical reasons".
 A senior Hamas lawmaker called it "a real coup against the democratically elected government".
 Hamas challenged the legality of holding an early election, maintaining its right to hold the full term of its elected offices.
 Hamas characterized it as an attempted Fatah coup by Abbas, using undemocratic means to overthrow the results of a democratically elected government.
 Fatah leaders called for the dismissal of the Hamas-led government and the establishment of an emergency cabinet.
 One Fatah operative said that Abbas had been threatening to call early elections for the past five months and that "more threats are not going to work".
 The announcement of elections provoked high tensions and gun battles between Hamas and Fatah supporters.
-Abbas strongly denied allegations that members of Fatah and the Force 17 "Presidential Guard" were behind the assassination attempt on Ismail Haniyeh, and he criticized the kidnapping of IDF soldier Gilad Shalit.
+Abbas strongly denied allegations that members of Fatah and the Force 17 "Presidential Guard" were behind the assassination attempt on Ismail Haniyeh, and he criticized the kidnapping of Israel Defense Forces (IDF) soldier Gilad Shalit.

 On 17 December, pro-Fatah gunmen attacked Hamas' Foreign Minister Mahmoud Zahar.
 Pro-Hamas militiamen retaliated with shots at the home of President Abbas, wounding five guards.
 A member of Fatah's Force 17 was killed, together with a passing woman.
 At the end of the day, Fatah and Hamas agreed on a ceasefire, though gunfire continued outside Mohammed Dahlan's house.

 Intense factional fighting continued throughout December 2006 and January 2007 in the Gaza Strip.
 After a month of fighting, which left 33 people dead, President Mahmoud Abbas attempted to incorporate the Hamas-led Executive Force into the security apparatus loyal to the president.
-Hamas rejected Abbas' order, and instead announced plans to double the size of its force.
+Hamas rejected Abbas' order and instead announced plans to double the size of its force.
 On 6 January 2007, Abbas outlawed the Executive Force and ordered its disbandment.
 Fighting continued until a cease-fire was implemented on 30 January.
 The dueling announcements raised the prospect of an intensified armed standoff.
 Abbas's only means of enforcing the order appeared to be coercive action by police and security units under his command, which were relatively weak in the Gaza Strip, Hamas's stronghold.